ronaldoussoren/pyobjc/docs/api/module-objc.rst

                                                        from an unordered property.
    -------------------------------------------------- ----------------------------------- -----------------------------------------
    intersect\ *Property*\ _                            Remove all objects from
-                                                       an unorderd property that
+                                                       an unordered property that
                                                        are not in the set argument.
    -------------------------------------------------- ----------------------------------- -----------------------------------------
    validate\ *Property*\ _error_                       Validate the new value of a         For typed accessor's the value
                                                        property                            is wrapped in an *NSValue*
-                                                                                           (but numbers and booleans are automaticly
+                                                                                           (but numbers and booleans are automatically
                                                                                            unwrapped by the bridge)
    ================================================== =================================== =========================================